ncarvajalc/codelabs-iau/markdown/crear-pptx/crear-pptx.md

 :::
 ::::::::::::::

-This produces a left column with another column with an image at the right
+This produces a left column with another column with an image at the right.
+Use this when presenting images.

 Remember to use line-breaks between different elements using markdown syntax.